Ahsome/NIMA-Notes/Med Notes/Diseases/Cardiology/Coronary Artery Disease.md

 Management involves:
 1. Treating the **thrombotic** and **ischemic** problem.
 Medical therapy here is *supportive*
 2. Revascularise the tissue
-3. Deal with comp
+3. Deal with complications of Ischemia

-Medical THerapy:
+### Medical THerapy:
 1. Thrombotic problem:
 	1. Aspirin to inhibit platelet aggregation
 	2. Heparin to inhibit clot formation